pranshupatel/ColourBlock/README.md

 ## <a name="code-structure-high-level-code-documentation"></a>Code Structure (High-level Code Documentation)

-The game uses the Model-View-Controller design pattern.
-To run it, simply create an instance of the Player class.

-The Player class creates an instance of the Grid (back-end) and Visual (front-end) classes.
+The game uses the Model-View-Controller design pattern. game.py creates a new instance of the Player class, which in turn creates and instance of Grid and Visuals classes.
+These classes work together to form the core of the gameplay.

+Grid serves as the backend of the game.
+It is a pixel array that is 24 tall and 10 wide.
+Blocks are rendered and cleared from the grid based on their colour.

+Visuals is the front end.
+It takes in the grid and renders it to the screen.
+It also allow handles pausing and allowing the player to restart the game if they lose.

+Further details about these classes can be found in the [Major Classes](#major-methods) section.

 [Return to Table of Contents](#table-of-contents)

 ## <a name="description-of-directory-structure"></a>Description of Directory Structure

+All the python files exist in the root of the directory and are all that are required for the game to function.
+The images folder holds the images used in the README only.
+The remaining folders, .ideas, __pycache__, and venv, are for development purposes.

 [Return to Table of Contents](#table-of-contents)

 ## <a name="major-classes"></a>Major Classes

-< TODO - before December 4: add more information to this section and organize it...it is a very disconnected collection of information right now... >

 * Node: the squares that make up the blocks
 * Grid: the back end of the game that contains all the nodes and blocks (the Model)